jexxa-projects/JexxaArchetypes/README.md

 # JexxaArchetypes
 ## Summary
-This project provides following Maven archetypes for a Jexxa application:
+This project provides the following Maven archetypes for a Jexxa application:
 * `jexxa-blank-archetype`: Generates a project including only source code that is part of all projects (such as a main-class).
 * `jexxa-archetype`: Generates a project including source code of [BookStore tutorial](https://github.com/jexxa-projects/JexxaTutorials/tree/main/BookStore).
 It is recommended if you want to play around with existing source code to get familiar with Jexxa and/or ports and adapter architecture.